kktsvetkov/heiho/README.md

 ## Truncate

-Similar to how `options.title` is used as a function, `options.truncate` is used to populate the contents of the "truncate" element.
+Similar to how `options.title` is used as a function, `options.truncate` is used to populate the contents of the "truncate" element (the warning shown when there are more rows to preview than the `options.max` restriction).
 This function gets more arguments:

 ```js
 /**